nsmryan/work/notes.md

 potential for user-provided entry point- if no main, then build a main function that calls the user function.

+headers from source:
+tcc -MD -MF FILENAME name.c -Iincludes -c this works with gcc as well. gcc can omit system paths, but tcc cannot this list starts with makefile rules, but could be converted into a list of include paths, especially with a library for handling paths.

 ## Design Notes

 ### Options with Targets